jnalley20/addon-nginx-proxy-manager/README.md

 ![The Nginx Proxy Manager Hass.io add-on](images/screenshot.gif)

 ## About
+Slight change to allow proxy host logs to work according to NPM default.

 This add-on enables you to easily forward incoming connections to anywhere, including free SSL, without having to know too much about Nginx